aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 like debug support.
 Since something has to go, we'll skip the whole topic of optimization.

-Our source language and implementation language -- the language we compile from, and the one we code the compiler in -- are a subset of Python 3.4.
+Our source language and implementation language---the language we compile from, and the one we code the compiler in---are a subset of Python 3.4.
 (Deciding just what subset took some exploring.)
 The target machine is the CPython bytecode virtual machine, also version 3.4.